Table of Contents

 Although there are no magic words that have to be used in the request, using the term “reasonable accommodation” can help.
 A request may be oral, but it is usually a good idea to put it in writing.
 You do not need to complete any special forms, although you may want to use your employer’s form (if there is one), so there is no misunderstanding.
-A sample written request is also included at the end of this handout.
+To create your own request in writing, you can either use our Workplace Accommodation Request Tool, or you can look at a sample request at the end of this handout.

 Also, a family member, friend, health professional, or other representative may request a reasonable accommodation for you if you can’t do it yourself.

 The request should be made to your supervisor or to your company’s personnel or human resources department.

 In requesting an accommodation, it is a good idea to give examples of what you want.
 For example, if you want to be reassigned to a different job, say so, and point out the job opening that you want.
 The main thing is to let your employer know that you need an adjustment or change because of your disability.
 For example, if you use a wheelchair and it does not fit under your desk at work, you should tell your supervisor.
 This is a request for a reasonable accommodation.
 A doctor’s note requesting time off due to a disability, or stating that you can work with certain restrictions, is also a request for a reasonable accommodation.